tisssu/CMEECourseWork/Week7/README.txt

 #################
 script: LV1.py
-function: do integrate in the Lotka_Volterra model and plot the relation between consumer and resource
+function: runs Lotka_Volterra model and plot the population density in consumer and resource
 #################

 ################
 script: LV2.py
-function: runs Lotka-Volterra model with prey density dependence and plot the relation between consumer and resource
+function: runs Lotka-Volterra model with prey density dependence and plot population density in consumer and resource
 #################

 ################